acidtone/name-gen/README.md

 # Random Product Name Generator
 Click the screen for a random product name.
-Useful for school projects and hackathon-type activities.
+Useful for brainstorming, school projects and hackathon-type activities.

 Noun list based on the Snake Oil card game.